luanpaschoal/docker-nifi/README.md

 # docker-nifi

-This *vanilla* Nifi Docker image, much simpler than the [official one](https://hub.docker.com/r/apache/nifi/).
-It avoids all those *Bash* tricks - config generation in runtime via *find-and-replace* in files, proccess sent to background and other not cool stuff.
-Instead, it only assembles Java line command and runs the proccess directly attached to the container.
+This is a *vanilla* [NiFi](https://nifi.apache.org/) Docker image, much simpler than the [official one](https://hub.docker.com/r/apache/nifi/).
+It avoids all those *Bash* tricks - config generation in runtime via *find-and-replace* in files, proccess sent to background and other not cool stuff - and, instead, only assembles Java line command and runs the proccess directly attached to the container.

-Configuration files included in the image are the ones shipped along with the official package.
+Configuration files included in this image are the ones shipped along with the official package.
 All user custom configuration must be made via Docker volumes.

-Nifi's files are under `/opt/nifi/nifi-current`, so default path for configuration files is `/opt/nifi/nifi-current/conf`.
+NiFi's files are under `/opt/nifi/nifi-current`, so the default path for configuration files is `/opt/nifi/nifi-current/conf`.

 The only and few enviroment variables accepted by this image are: